Synthetic Geology: Structural Geology Meets Deep Learning: Methods

 \subsection{Synthetic Geology Using Generative AI}

-Let $\bfm(\bfx)$ be a geological model generated by the simulation process using a sampled geological history ${\cal H}(\bfm_0)$.
-These models reside in a high-dimensional probability space $\pi_m$ covering the range of all possible 3D geological structures.
+We define the simulator’s output distribution of Geomodels over all possible 3D volumes as $\pi_\bfm$, and aim to train a GAI model that can approximate and draw new samples from this distribution{$\pi_\bfm$ to perform unconditional sampling and conditional probabilistic reconstruction}\RID{R2-C3-3} without relying on the original simulation engine.
+The simulator provides the training data, and the GAI learns to produce new examples from $\pi_\bfm$ in a probabilistic manner, analogous to training an image generator on a large dataset of photos.
+However, simulator outputs have the advantage of being computed and tuned on demand, providing endless variation with a low memory storage footprint compared to fixed datasets.

-Given a method to generate virtually infinite samples of Geomodels, $\bfm(\bfx)$, we now have the required tools to train a foundation model to learn the probability of any given Geomodel, $\pi_{\bfm}(\bfm)$ or its associated score function defined as, $s_m = -\grad_m \log (\pi_m(\bfm))$.
+Let $\bfm(\bfx)$ be a geological model generated by the simulation process using a sampled geological history ${\cal H}(\bfm_0)$, see \eqref{eq:history}.
+Given a method to generate virtually unlimited samples $\bfm(\bfx)\!\sim\!\pi_\bfm$, we now have the tools to train a foundation model that indirectly learns the underlying probability characteristics of any given Geomodel, $\pi_{\bfm}(\bfm)$.
+For example by learning its associated score function $s_\bfm := -\grad_\bfm \log (\pi_\bfm(\bfm))$ \cite{song2019generative}, or, as in our case, through the related flow-matching objective described in Section~\ref{subsubsec:flowmatching}.
+Note that $\bfm$ represents discrete categorical data, so $\pi_\bfm$ is not directly differentiable with respect to $\bfm$.
+We address this by adopting a continuous embedding and decoding scheme that enables differentiation in the model’s latent space.

 A natural question arises: what are the key advantages and practical applications of learning the distribution $\pi_\bfm$ associated with the synthetic generative process described earlier?
 That is, how does the ability of a foundation model to estimate $\pi_\bfm$ enhance our understanding or extend our capabilities, given that we already have a method of generating such samples?